What is child sexual abuse?

 If you're a victim of child sexual abuse, know that it’s never your fault.
 The Mix spoke to Catherine Kenny from the NSPCC to find out what child sexual abuse is and how you can stop it.

 What is it?

-Child sexual abuse is when an adult forces, tricks or persuades someone under 18 to do something sexual with them.
+Child sexual abuse is when an adult forces, tricks or persuades a child or young person (someone under 18) to do something sexual with them.
 For example:

-- Touching you when you haven’t said it’s ok – maybe on your genitals.
+- Touching you when you haven’t given consent or said it’s ok – maybe on your genitals.

 - Having sex with you or getting you to touch them.

 - Getting you to look at sexual pictures or pictures of naked people.

 - Showing you their genitals (it’s still abuse if they do this online).